YMMV / Quest 64

 - So Okay, It's Average: Even fans of the game agree it's not all that good, while at the same time not being as bad as some claim it to be.

-- That One Boss: King Beigis is just mean.
+- That One Boss: King Beigis is just brutal.
 His attacks hurt like hell and are difficult to dodge and he's too small for Avalanche to do much good.
+He is also the only boss where his close attack does less damage than his long distance attack, so attacking him from up close is the only way to fight him.

 - Tough Act to Follow: The NES and SNES were awash with classic RPG's including Final Fantasy, Chrono Trigger, Secret of Mana, Earthbound, and Soul Blazer.
 But when Square Enix jumped ship to the Playstation and few RPG's came out for the N64 at all, it made the flaws of this game all the more noticeable.